joemoose/psiops/docs/playing.md

 - Roll +**TACTICS** for applications of logic and training, like maintaining a disguise, hacking into a database, or operating machinery.
 - Roll +**WILLPOWER** for expressions of presence and will, like persuasive speeches, off-the-cuff bluffing, or psionic powers.

+**Examples**:

+- “I kick down the door and fire my shotgun at anything I see."
+(Roll +STRENGTH)
+- "I run through the house, slide behind cover, and fire from there."
+(Roll +REFLEXES)
+- "I go around to the side of the house, flanking them, and fire through the window."
+(Roll +TACTICS)
+- "I knock on the door, wait for someone to open it, say ‘Hi!’ and fire when they respond.”
+(Roll +WILLPOWER)

 ### 2. Roll the Dice

 Roll **2D6 + Attribute**.
 The total determines your degree of success as follows: